TBernatskaya/HemnetLite/README.md

 *Tested on simulators: iPhone8 with iOS 11.4 and iPhone11 with iOS 13.3.*

 **TODO:**
-1. Fix UI glitches when navigate back from details view to the list
+1. Add image caching and prefetching
-2. Add image caching and prefetching
+2. Add lazy loading for list items
-3. Add lazy loading for list items
+3. Collection view cells might have own view models
-4. Collection view cells might have own view models.
+4. Introduce UI components.